Rex Nelon Singers, 1981

 After Urias LeFevre retired from the LeFevres in 1975, their long-time bass singer Rex Nelon became the owner of the group.
 Alphus LeFevre left the group in 1976 leaving Eva Mae LeFevre as the last family member actively touring with the group.
 In May of 1977, the group name was briefly changed to "The Rex Nelon Singers with Eva Mae LeFevre," but Eva Mae left the group before the first album was released.
 From that point they were billed at The Rex Nelon Singers.
 As Rex Nelon said, "We had no LeFevres left."

-Vocalists during the transition in 1977 included Rex Nelon (bass), Kelly Nelon (alto for the LeFevres since 1972), Rodney Swain (tenor), and Janet Paschal (soprano) with band members Rex Foster, Greg Cothran, and Robbie Willis.
+Vocalists during the transition in 1977 included Rex Nelon (bass), his daughter Kelly Nelon (alto), Rodney Swain (tenor), and Janet Paschal (soprano) with band members Rex Foster, Greg Cothran, and Robbie Willis.
 The group’s first recording for the Canaan label in 1977 was titled The Sun’s Coming Up.
 A live recording followed in 1978 which included a song written and performed by Rex Nelon called “I Love To Call His Name.”
 In 1980, a song from the group’s 1979 recording Feelings became the Nelons’ first number one song on the Singing News chart.
 “Come Morning” actually hit the top position three times in non-consecutive months, which is rare.

 Jerry Thompson married Kelly Nelon and began singing with the group as well, adding a fifth vocal part.
 He first appeared on their album Expressions Of Love in 1980.
 After Janet Paschal’s departure from the group in 1981, Karen Peck became the soprano for the Nelons.
 The group enjoyed a successful run of popularity with Peck and Thompson.
 Four songs that are now considered Nelons classics all came from a 1983 project titled We Shall Behold The King.
 Those songs are “We Shall Behold The King,” “When I Receive My Robe And Crown,” “Oh, For A Thousand Tongues,” and “Walk Right Out Of This Valley.”
 By the mid-1980s, the name of the group was further simplified to “The Nelons.”